MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitinitsetoperationcallbacks.md

 ## -description

-The **AcxFactoryCircuitInitSetOperationCallbacks** sets the OperationCallbacks for Acx Circuit Factory initialization operations.
+The **AcxFactoryCircuitInitSetOperationCallbacks** sets the OperationCallbacks for ACX Circuit Factory initialization operations.

 ## -parameters